 A number of aviation systems used for the assurance of safety of flight are operating below 6 000 MHz and it is therefore essential to ensure that any new allocation to the mobile service does not adversely impact the operation of these systems.
-Based on recent experience with the introduction of mobile systems in the frequency band below 2 690 MHz and interference to primary surveillance radar systems in the adjacent band (2700 - 2900 MHz), care needs to be taken not only with any proposal for co-frequency band sharing of aeronautical services with non-aeronautical services but also with proposals for the introduction of new allocations in frequency bands.
+Based on recent experience with the introduction of mobile systems in the frequency band below 2 690 MHz and the remediation that was required to avoid interference to primary surveillance radar systems in the adjacent frequency band (2 700 - 2 900 MHz), care needs to be taken not only with any proposal for co-frequency band sharing of aeronautical services with non-aeronautical services but also with proposals for the introduction of new allocations in adjacent frequency bands.

-The following aeronautical systems operate in the frequency range 400 - 6 000 MHz:
+The following aeronautical systems operate in the frequency range 400 - 6000 MHz: